 ABB Integrated Force Control automates complex tasks which once required skilled personnel and advanced fixed automation.
-The robot is equipped with tactile sensors which save on installation costs, shorten programming time, reduces process cycle time and improve quality.
+The robot is equipped with tactile sensing which save installation costs, shortens programming time, reduces process cycle time and improves quality.

-Conventional robotic solutions are controlled by predefined paths and speeds.
-However, with ABB Integrated Force Control, the robot reacts to its surrounding and can deviate from its programmed path or speed based on feedback from the force sensor.
+Normally robots are position controlled with a predefined path and speed.
+With ABB Integrated Force Control, the robot reacts to its surroundings and deviates from the programmed path or speed based on feedback from the force sensor.
 The adapted movement of the robot is determined by constraints that are specified to suit the particular application.